The Investment Treaty Arbitration Review: Contributory Fault, Mitigation and Other Defences to Damages

 Finally, the Tribunal identified certain decisions where the tribunals found that the victim contributed to the State's wrongful conduct.
-The contributory fault of the investor in those cases provoked the wrongful conduct of the State.
+The contributory fault of the investor in those cases provoked the wrongful conduct of the State.17

 While . . .
 Respondent's tax assessments and tax collection efforts against Yukos were not aimed primarily at the collection of taxes, but rather at bankrupting Yukos and facilitating the transfer of its assets to the State, it cannot ignore that Yukos' tax avoidance arrangements in some of the low-tax regions made it possible for Respondent to invoke and rely on that conduct as a justification of its actions against Mr. Khodorkovsky and Yukos.

-There was, as a result 'a sufficient causal link between Yukos' abuse of the system in some of the low-tax regions and its demise' to lead to a finding of contributory fault.
+There was, as a result, 'a sufficient causal link between Yukos' abuse of the system in some of the low-tax regions and its demise' to lead to a finding of contributory fault.

-The majority, however, found STEAG had contributed to its losses by making investments between the second half of 2012 and 2014, when Spain's new measures were already announced or implemented.
-Although STEAG argued that the investments were a part of the project's financing requirements, the tribunal decided on a 25 per cent reduction to damages reflecting STEAG's partial contribution in its losses.20
+The majority, however, found that STEAG had contributed to its losses by making investments between the second half of 2012 and 2014, when Spain's new measures were already announced or implemented.
+Although STEAG argued that the investments were a part of the project's financing requirements, the tribunal decided on a 25 per cent reduction of damages reflecting STEAG's partial contribution in its losses.20

 the doctrine of contributory fault under international law requires that the party advocating for its application demonstrate – in addition to contribution to the investor's harm – that the investor's willful or negligent conduct or omission materially and significantly contributed to its harm, directly causing it.
 There must also be a sufficient causal link between the negligent or willful act or omission and the harm, in accordance with ILC Article 31.
-Respondent cannot meet its burden of proof for such a finding.
+Respondent cannot meet its burden of proof for such a finding.23

-The Commentary to Article 31 clarifies that 'unless some part of the injury can be shown to be severable in causal terms from that attributed to the responsible State, the latter is held responsible for all the consequences, not being too remote, of its wrongful conduct'.
+The Commentary to Article 31 clarifies that 'unless some part of the injury can be shown to be severable in causal terms from that attributed to the responsible State, the latter is held responsible for all the consequences, not being too remote, of its wrongful conduct'.26

-The duty to mitigate arises after a breach, and is therefore relevant in relation to quantum, rather than in relation to liability.
-It is not that the duty to mitigate imposes any kind of legal obligation; but rather that a failure to mitigate will reduce the relevant component of losses (to the extent that it was reasonably capable of being mitigated).27
+The duty to mitigate arises after a breach and, therefore, is relevant in relation to quantum, rather than in relation to liability.
+It is not that the duty to mitigate imposes any kind of legal obligation but rather that a failure to mitigate will reduce the relevant component of losses (to the extent that it was reasonably capable of being mitigated).27

 Both points demonstrate that a failure to mitigate might equally be thought of as a break in the chain of causation.
 Expenses that were unreasonably incurred, for example, could not be said to have been caused by the breach itself.
 The test of reasonableness operates to constrain the circumstances in which a failure to mitigate will be recognised.